 - Creamy Broccoli + Red Lentil Soup

-Get your crockpot ready.
-This hearty and delicious soup is oil-free and so simple to make, plus it’s delicious as can be!
+Get your crockpot, Instant Pot, or stovetop ready.
+This hearty quinoa vegetable soup is oil-free and so simple to make, plus it’s delicious as can be!

 - Cook Time: 1 – 4 hours

 - Category: Entree, Soup